$0.00

 Surprise your guests with brick in the bathroom.
 It’s a striking contrast to glossy white tiles and metallic fixtures.
 Something “old” and something new is winning combination.

 Need help envisioning brick in your space?
-Upload your own photo and explore the Visualizer tool to try out unique combinations.
+At My Luxury Flooring Upload your own photo and explore the Visualizer tool to try out unique combinations.

 A brick wall in a bathroom.